Johnthapa1/Johnthapa1/README.md

 ## Hi there 👋

 # 💫 About Me:
-🔭 I'm a Software QA Engineer.<br> 🌱 I'm currently learning Playwright, Cypress, and Docker<br>⚡ Know about my experiences  https://www.linkedin.com/in/john-thapa-6abb591a3/<br>📫 How to reach me: Email- thapajohn2057@gmail.com<br>
+I'm a Software QA Engineer.<br>I'm currently learning Playwright, Cypress, and Docker<br>Know about my experiences  https://www.linkedin.com/in/john-thapa-6abb591a3/<br>How to reach me: Email- thapajohn2057@gmail.com<br>

 ## 🌐 Socials: